migualex/sits-prodes/README.md

 # Repository structure

-- `data/`: Datasets used and generated in the analyses
+- `data/`: Datasets used and generated throughout the analyses
-- `inst/`: Supplementary resources required for the package to function
+- `inst/`: Supplementary resources required for the package to run
 - `R/`: Package functions
 - `scripts/`: Processing and experimentation routines